Semi-supervised Deep Multi-view Stereo: Related Work

+In recent years, immense progress has been witnessed in semi-supervised learning, especially in image classification.
+Following the continuity assumption of semi-supervised learning {\cite{bachman2014learning,samuli2017temporal}}, \emph{consistency regularization} applies random data augmentation to semi-supervised learning by leveraging the idea that a classifier should output the same class distribution for an unlabeled example even after it has been augmented.
+The basic consistency loss {\cite{sajjadi2016regularization}} in semi-supervised frameworks, such as $\Pi$-model {\cite{rasmus2015semi}}, Mean Teacher {\cite{tarvainen2017mean}}, Unsupvised Data Augmentation {\cite{xie2020unsupervised}} and MixMatch {\cite{berthelot2019mixmatch}} is the $l$-2 loss as follows:

+Note that $\text{perturb}(x)$ is a stochastic transformation, hence the two terms in Eq. \ref{eq_1} are not identical.
+Consistency regularization enforces the unlabeled example $x$ to be classified the same as $\text{perturb}(x)$, a random augmentation of itself.
+Whereas, different from the standard classification setting in semi-supervised learning, the Semi-MVS problem in this paper has to face huge variation of scenes in the MVS dataset, which may break the continuity assumption of labeled and unlabeled data distribution.
+Consequently, further improvements are required in Semi-MVS problem.

-\textbf{Semi-supervised MVS}: Another recent work with similar topic of semi-supervised setting in MVS, is SGT-MVSNet \cite{kim2021just}.
+The most recent work with a similar topic of semi-supervised setting in MVS, is SGT-MVSNet {\cite{kim2021just}}.
 However, Sparse Ground-Truth based MVS (SGT-MVS) problem has a basic premise that the labeled pixels and unlabeled pixels are picked from the same images, which can be assumed to follow the same data distribution.
-Different from SGT-MVS, the core problem of our Semi-MVS problem is how to propagate the supervision signal on labeled samples to unlabeled samples which may have a distribution gap.
+Different from SGT-MVS, the core problem of this work is how to propagate the supervision signal on labeled samples to unlabeled samples which may have a distribution gap.